ecluse:ecluse-core

 Succeeded

 The publish succeeded, so the job is acked.
-This covers an idempotent redelivery too: a version already present at the mirror target is a 409 the registry handle treats as success (publishArtifact), so it surfaces here as Succeeded rather than a distinct case -- as does the same presence confirmed by the pre-fetch probe, before any bytes moved.
+This covers an idempotent redelivery too: a version already present at the mirror target answers a status the ecosystem's codec classifies as success (npm's 409), so it surfaces here as Succeeded rather than a distinct case -- as does the same presence confirmed by the pre-fetch probe, before any bytes moved.

 Dropped Text

-A non-retryable fault: the bytes did not match the serve-time digest (tamper), or the publish URL was unformable (misconfiguration).
-Redelivery cannot help, so the job is dropped after alarming.
+A non-retryable rejection: the bytes did not match the re-admitted artifact's digest (tamper), or the publish URL was unformable (misconfiguration).
+Redelivery cannot help, so the job is acked to retire it after alarming.
 Carries the reason.

 Retried Text